steenhansen/type-czech/README.md

 # TypeCzech

 Enjoy some TypeScript benefits without the drawbacks of:

   - compilation time
   - new language syntax
   - compile time only checks
   - fragile entanglement

-The idea is to have detachable JavaScript checking routines run before and after your own functions that test types, emptiness, and mutations.
+The central idea is to have detachable JavaScript checking routines run before and after your own functions that can test types, emptiness, and mutations.
 These PRE and POST routines can be turned on or off at run-time.

 With TypeCzech you can:

  - check function parameter types
  - ensure strings, arrays, and objects are not empty
  - test function arguments and results for distinct properties